haonanzhang-vv/HaonanZhang1996/_posts/2023-10-11-Ridgeline-Plots.md

 ![](https://raw.githubusercontent.com/YzwIsALaity/Ridgeline-Plot-Tutorial-in-R/2a324d0c39139ff786a3f0ddf6960053578386cc/Ridgeline%20(Comprehensive).jpeg)

-In this figure, we have eliminated all extraneous elements and focused solely on highlighting the density curve for TNF-$\alpha$ values.
+In this figure, we have eliminated all extraneous elements and focused solely on highlighting the density curve for TNF-&\alpha; values.
 The intensity of TNF-$\alpha$ is represented by a gradient color scale.

 __The inspiration for the ridgeline plot design comes from the cover of the debut studio album by the rock band Joy Division, and we can also experiment with mimicking that cover.__